Dear SAHM: It’s Okay to Miss Your Old Self - Baby Chick

 Many of us had careers and a whole different life before becoming stay-at-home moms (SAHM).
 It’s okay to miss the woman you were before becoming a mother.
 And it’s okay to miss your career and the sense of appreciation and accomplishment that came with that career.
 I sincerely hope you feel valued and recognized by your spouse, partner, or family.
 But I also understand that it’s not quite the same as the sense of accomplishment we used to feel when we succeeded in that big project or challenging assignment in our careers.

 Historically, stay-at-home moms have been expected to oversee the household, care for the kids, satisfy everyone’s needs, manage the chaos, put themselves on the back burner, and take it all in stride.
 But there is a new, more modern take on motherhood that has the current generation speaking out about our experiences and sharing more than ever before.
 And in sharing our struggles, we find out that we are truly not alone.
-Even in the most challenging moments, or the times you feel isolated and like you’re the only one dealing with your specific breed of chaos, other moms are walking the path alongside you.
+Even in the most challenging moments, or when you feel isolated and like you’re the only one dealing with your specific breed of chaos, other moms are walking the path alongside you.

 This is motherhood.
 It’s messy, imperfect, and exhausting.
 But somehow, we survive to see another day . . . as chaotic as it will likely be.
-So mama, if this sounds familiar to you, just know you are not alone.
+So, mama, if this sounds familiar to you, just know you are not alone.

 For some moms, it might look like a certain fitness routine.
 For others, having a creative outlet might scratch that itch.
 For me, I missed feeling like I was making a difference in others’ lives.
 Before becoming a mother, I was a pediatric occupational therapist, and I worked with kids with special needs.
-I worked closely with kids, their families, and their teachers and felt like the work I was doing was helping each child succeed in their daily routine.
+I worked closely with kids, their families, and their teachers, and felt like the work I was doing was helping each child succeed in their daily routine.
 After putting my career on hold, I missed that feeling.
-I felt like a less-whole version of myself.
+I felt like a less whole version of myself.

 Don’t be afraid to speak up.

-Recently I received the following message from a mom:
+Recently, I received the following message from a mom:

 “People like you who speak up about the struggles of motherhood really helped me out of my postpartum depression this past year.
 We need more people like you out there, reminding other struggling moms we aren’t alone . . . don’t ever stop.”

 These moments fill me with the same sense of appreciation and accomplishment I used to get in my career as an OT.
-No matter how small, something I said or did, made a big difference for someone else.
+No matter how small, something I said or did made a big difference for someone else.
 And it was something I did outside of our family.
 Something visible to others.
 I feel like I regain a part of the old me in those moments.
 A piece that had been missing for a few years.

 Do not feel guilty for needing more.